 Implementations often take longer than expected because the implementation team isn’t leveraging effective project controls or instituting the appropriate project governance.

 Customization requests, scope increases and other unexpected scenarios can cause your timeline to slip.
-However, project governance enables your team to quickly analyze and approve/disapprove requests.
+However, ERP project governance enables your team to quickly analyze and approve/disapprove requests.

 6. Account for all Essential Activities